 Italian food is probably the most famous, appreciated and copied in the world – think of the ‘Italian’ restaurants you find almost anywhere you go.
 But in the ‘Bel Paese’ you find the real deal.

-Take the almost infinite variety of pasta...
-There are the varieties you know, but trust us...it’s only the tip of the iceberg.
+Take the almost infinite varieties of pasta...
+There are the ones you know, but trust us...it’s only the tip of the iceberg.
 Italy has over 300 types of pasta, each tastier than the last.
 The best part?
 So long as you avoid the tourist hotspots they’re usually fresh and handmade!
 And let’s not start to talk about the sauces!

 Italian Cuisine is fresh, colourful, delicious, flavoursome and extremely provincial - it varies from region to region and season to season.
-This is a lesson visitors can learn the hard way when they order spaghetti carbonara in Florence because, hey, it's Italian.
+This is a lesson visitors can learn the hard way when they order spaghetti carbonara in Florence because... hey, it's Italian.
 But that's not how Italy works.
 Most of the dishes for which the country is famous are specialties of certain regions, which is why you need to do your homework and know what to order.
-Go for bistecca in Florence, salumi and parmiggiano in Bologna, carbonara or cacao e pepe in Rome, risotto in Milan, pizza in Naples, arancini in Sicily, seafood in Calabria, and orecchiette in Puglia.
+Go for bistecca in Florence, salumi and parmigiano in Bologna, carbonara or cacio e pepe in Rome, risotto or Osso Bucco in Milan, pizza in Naples, arancini in Sicily, seafood in Calabria, and orecchiette in Puglia.

 And what goes better with fresh Italian food than a fine Italian wine?
 Italian wines are among the best in the world as the soil and climate are ideal to support the famous Sangiovese, Brunello, Barbera, Nebbiolo and Primitivo grapes that produce fine red wines.

 And let’s add those amazing cakes, pastries, and cookies you can only find in Italy.
 In Italy cakes and pastries vary depending on the season, region and holiday or festival.
 For example, in Sardinia for Carnivale, you will find the typical zippole, fatti fritti and chiacchiere; while for Easter ricotta-filled pardulas are all over the place.
-For Christmas, you will find Panettone or Pandoro everywhere and for Easter Colomba (Dove) - even though these traditions were born in northern Italy.
+For Christmas, you will find Panettone or Pandoro everywhere and for Easter Colomba.
 While they are sold by the big brands in every shop and supermarket, these cakes are best bought in the traditional family-run bakeries that have been making them for years.

 Few countries have a historical heritage like Italy, and fewer still have played such a role in shaping world history.